BlueSquid1/P2PNET/README.md

 P2PNET is fast.
 Messages are serialized with JSON.NET and then send directly using a transport layer protocol.
 This make P2PNET ideal for soft real time systems (i.e. video games).

-Establishing a low level peer-to-peer network connection can be hard as you have to deal with the asymmetric nature of establishing a TCP connection (one peer needs to request a connection while the other needs to accept the connection).
+Establishing a low level peer-to-peer network connection can be hard as you have to deal with the asymmetric nature of establishing a TCP connection and the add complexities of mutli-threaded programs.
 This library is designed to simplify this.
-In fact you don't have to worry about establishing a connection at all.
-You can just use one of the supplied send methods to start sending messages.
+In fact you don't have to worry about multiple-threads or establishing a connection at all.
+You can just use one of the supplied send methods to start sending messages on the same thread.
 P2PNET will handles establishing a TCP or UDP connection for you.

 you can send all kinds of messages.
 For low level applications use: P2PNET.TransportLayer.TransportManager to send binary arrays.
 Alternatively you can use P2PNET.ObjectLayer.ObjectManager to send objects between peers.